 Thin, tooth-coloured shells are called veneers.
 They only cover the front surface of the teeth, and your dentist will custom-prepare them after taking an impression.
 These do require some tooth prep.
 Otherwise, the veneer would end up adding to the thickness of the existing tooth, which can look quite unnatural.
 The new veneers will essentially be larger in size than the existing teeth so that they can cover up the gap.
 Veneers are more durable than composite bonding materials.

 Crowns or Bridges

 Dental crowns can better solve your problem, if diastema is the result of missing teeth.
 These dental caps cover the entire surface of the tooth.
-In order to anchor the crown, you’ll need dental implants.
+In order to anchor the crown, you’ll need dental implants Turkey.
 If it’s 2-3 teeth that are missing, your dentist might recommend getting a bridge instead of a single crown.

 If you’re missing a large number of teeth and the diastema is resulting from that, you can consider getting removable false teeth in the form of dentures.
 Depending on the location of the gaps and how many there are, you may need full or partial dentures.

 As mentioned before, one of the causes of diastema is an overgrown frenulum.
 For that, an oral surgery known as frenectomy is performed.
 In this, the tissue is removed so that it does not cause diastema anymore.
 Your surgery may take place after your gap has been closed following another orthodontic treatment.

 Scale & Polish And Root Planing

 This treatment may be needed if the gaps are forming between your teeth because of gum disease.
 Whether or not just scale and polish will do depends on the severity of the problem.
 According to the American Dental Association, if the gum pockets are too deep, you may need both scaling and root planing.
 This is necessary to prevent further bone loss.
 Left untreated, you may end up needing bone grafting or sinus lifting surgeries.